roncli/LibWowAPI/README.markdown

  * Added pet type lookup.
 (Data.PetTypes)
  * Added guild challenge modes to the guild profile lookup.
  * Added pets, pet slot, and character audit information to character profile lookup.
+ * Added minimum item level to gem info for items.
+ * Added list of items to an item set in the items.
+* Removed:
+ * Removed Reforged property from an item's bonus stats.
 * Fixes:
  * Language.EnglishEU now correctly sends en_GB.
  * Refactored Character.Character, Data.CharacterAchievements, Data.GuildAchievements, Data.GuildRewards, and Guild.Guild to use the objects in the Achievements namespace for achievements, crtieria, and reward items.